xando/django-rocket-engine/docs/commands.rst

     python manage.py appengine update

 Calling this command will send your code on remote AppEngine instance.
-This   option   comes   with  support   by   two   settings:
-APPENGINE_PRE_UPDATE_COMMANDS nad APPENGINE_POST_UPDATE_COMMANDS, see :doc:`../settings`.
+This  option comes  with  support of  pre and  post  update hooks  see :doc:`../settings`.

 on_appengine